efabless/openlane2/docs/source/usage/writing_custom_flows.md

 using the Classic flow, and may require you to write your own custom-based flow.

 ***First of all***, please review OpenLane's high-level architecture [at this link](../reference/architecture.md).

-This defines many of the terms and enumerates strictures used in this document.
+This defines many of the terms used and enumerates strictures mentioned in this document.

 ## Custom Sequential Flows
 ### In Configuration Files